-Urban Wilderness were commissioned to work alongside Church Lucas Architects to develop a new student accommodation scheme in Canterbury that seeks to balance biodiversity enhancement with space for student health and well-being.
+Urban Wilderness were commissioned to work alongside Church Lukas Architects to develop a new student accommodation scheme in Canterbury that seeks to balance biodiversity enhancement with space for student health and well-being.

 The development site is strategically located between existing student accommodation to the north and Turing College to the south, providing an excellent opportunity to form a pivotal node within the University Campus.
 In line with the Campus Masterplan Framework, facilitating movement and creating space for amenity was a key design consideration for the proposed development in order to “promote healthy and sustainable lifestyles in the Campus”.